Vito LoGrasso: Professional wrestling career

-Independent circuit (1990–1998; 2001–2004)
+Early Career (1990–1998)

 LoGrasso started wrestling in 1990 on the independent circuit until being approached by NOW Wrestling Federation, based in Japan.
 Vito then went on to work in the USWA and WWC using the name Skull Von Krush.
 LoGrasso also travelled to Japan on other occasions after his NOW run.
-Firstly to All Japan Pro-Wrestling, where he holds a rare pinfall elimination over Mitsuharu Misawa in the New Year Giant Series battle royal of 1998, after hitting a Stunner on the Triple Crown Champion which leaded to his elimination.
-As Big Vito, he teamed with "Mr. Puroresu" Genichiro Tenryu twice while wrestling for Riki Choshu's Fighting World Of Japan Pro-Wrestling in April 2003.
+Firstly to All Japan Pro-Wrestling, where he holds a rare pinfall elimination over Mitsuharu Misawa in the New Year Giant Series battle royal of 1998, after hitting a Stunner on the Triple Crown Champion which led to his elimination.

 World Wrestling Federation (1991–1993)

 He returned to the states in 1991 and became enhancement talent in the WWF.
 He wrestled on early editions of WWF Monday Night Raw as Von Krus, a German wrestler with an "evil foreigner" gimmick.

 United States Wrestling Association (1994)

 1994 Vito debuted in USWA as Skull Von Krush managed by Lee Womack.
 He feuded with Brian Christopher, Spell Binder, and Jeff Gaylord.
-On March 7, 1994 Memphis Memories show.
+On March 7, 1994, Memphis Memories show.
 Vito, as Skull Von Krush, teamed with Danny Davis & Ken Wayne in a six-man tag match at a USWA show in Memphis to defeat the team of Jeff Gaylord, King Cobra & Spellbinder.
 He also later attacked Jerry Lawler.